mauriciotoro/audience_analysis_with_ai/README.md

 # Audience analysis with artificial intelligence

-A system to predict the audience give a url of a website using Artificial Intelligence (AI) models
+A system to predict the audience given a url of a website using Artificial Intelligence (AI) models